srobo/kitbook/docs/competition/matches/match-scoring.md

 ## Match Score Entry

-**Responsible for receiving scores from the match scorers and entering them into the competition software.
+**Responsible for receiving match states from the marshals and entering them into the competition software.
 They may not bring in any subordinate volunteers.**

 In the role of score entry you will be stationed at a desk near to the arena/staging area.
 When a score sheet is given to you by the match scorers, you will enter the scores into a computer and then file the score sheet in a folder.